Caregiverʼs Guide to Medications and Aging

 “Any symptom in an elderly patient should be considered a drug side effect until proved otherwise.”

-Modern medicines have contributed to longer life spans, improved health and better quality of life.
+Modern medicines have contributed to longer life spans, improved health, and vastly improved our overall quality of life.
 Medications are the most common treatment for many diseases and conditions seen in older people and persons with disabilities.
 Medicines now not only treat and cure diseases that were untreatable just a few years ago, they aid in the early diagnosis of disease; prevent life-threatening illnesses; relieve pain and suffering; and allow people with terminal illnesses to live more comfortably during their last days.

 Research has shown that a high percentage of caregivers help their friends or relatives manage medications.
 Caregivers for people with Alzheimer’s disease and other memory impairments commonly report problems with getting their relative or friend to take medications on time, in the right amount, and as directed.
 In surveys, caregivers often report that their knowledge of their loved one’s medications—intended uses, directions for use, side effects, possible interactions—is greater than that of the care recipients themselves.

 When patients, caregivers, doctors and pharmacists function as a team, medication-related problems can be avoided, contributing to better outcomes and improved daily functioning.
 This fact sheet serves as a caregiver’s guide to medication use and provides tips on what to do about the challenges of that use.

 One responsibility of patients and their caregivers is to fully prepare for medical appointments.
 Before visits, write down everything you want to talk about, including important questions related to medications.
 Take notes during appointments, and review the notes after the appointment.
 You may have additional questions to ask of doctors and pharmacists, such as:

 - How does the medicine work in my body?

 - How can I expect to feel once I start taking this medicine?

 - How will I know that the medicine is working?
 Is there a typical time period after which my symptoms should improve?